 How to prepare

-- Prepare the meat, sauce, and veggie components.
-You can do this in advance (see above).
+- Prepare the veggies and enchilada sauce.
+You can do this in advance.

 - Preheat the oven to 400 degrees.
 Arrange the taco shells in a 9x13 baking dish.

 - Fill the shells with the chicken and veggies and top with shredded cheese.
 Fill the shells right before baking to keep the shells from turning soggy.

 - Bake the tacos until the shells are crisp and the cheese is melted.

 - Garnish with your favorite taco toppings.

 What I love most about Mexican food are all of the garnishes.
 Top these chicken fajita tacos with your favorite toppings.